ingresso-group/slate/source/includes/_intro.md

 - Toy Story (7AA) has a "self-print voucher" option without the barcode

+## Live Testing

+Sometimes partners wish to make test purchases of live events via our API.
+If you do that please ensure you:

+- Always check with us before purchasing something - email operations@ingresso.co.uk
+- Choose a date that is as far in advance as possible.
+If you book tickets for today there normally won't be enough time to cancel them.
+- After you put through a successful test purchase either cancel it via the API (if that is possible - often it isn't) or notify customerservices@ingresso.co.uk so they can cancel it.
+- Use "test" as either the customer first or last name - an internal Ingresso alert is sent for transactions for a "test" customer that haven't yet been cancelled.

+<aside class="warning">If the tickets cannot be cancelled with the supplier as a result of you not following these instructions then you will be responsible for the cost of the tickets.</aside>

 ## Versioning

 The API version number forms part of the URL, for example